Finite-time Landauer principle beyond weak coupling: Conclusions and outlook

 \emph{Acknowledgments.} We warmly thank Mark T. Mitchinson, Ludovico Machet, and Gabriel Landi for insightful discussions.
+We also sincerely thank Luca V. Delacretaz for introducing us to the concept of Planckian time.
 This work was supported by the the Swiss National Science Foundation through an Ambizione Grant No. PZ00P2-186067.

 \widetext